Genomics-Bhuwan/Dama_gazelle_Conservation_Genomics_Project/Gene_Annotation_Tutorial.md

-# Gene Annotation and Prediction for RNAseq Data with the Ruminant T2T Genome Assembly of Dama Gazelle
+# Gene Annotation and Prediction for the Ruminant T2T Genome Assembly of Dama Gazelle using RNAseq Data using EGAPx.

 ## Prerequisites